andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

       config: deepseek-v32-prefill-vllm-config
 ```

-### 2. Decode InferenceSet(s) with Sidecar Container
+### 2. Decode InferenceSet with Sidecar Container

-Similar to prefill, the controller creates `roles[decode].replicas` InferenceSets.
-For the example MRI with `decode.replicas: 3`, three InferenceSets are generated: `deepseek-v32-decode-0`, `deepseek-v32-decode-1`, and `deepseek-v32-decode-2`.
+The controller creates **one** decode InferenceSet with `spec.replicas` set from `roles[decode].replicas`.
+For the example MRI with `decode.replicas: 3`, the generated InferenceSet has `spec.replicas: 3` (3 decode pods).
 Each decode pod has `inference-role: decode` label and decode vLLM config. **Critically, decode pods require a sidecar container** for P/D coordination.

 #### Why Decode Pods Need a Sidecar